 * Face to face

 Sessions are at varying durations and frequencies depending on your needs and budget, such as once to three times per week or even daily, fortnightly, every three weeks or monthly or for some clients occasional sessions.

-TRANSPORT: Warwick High Street premises are a stone's throw from the small bus station and within walking / rolling distance of the Warwick town train station.
-Wheelchair users need to use Warwick Parkway station which has a lift.
+TRANSPORT: Warwick High Street premises are a stone's throw from the small bus station and within walking / wheelchair or disability scooter rolling distance of the Warwick town train station.
+Wheelchair and scooter users need to use Warwick Parkway station which has a lift.
 Contact Chiltern Railways.